AI Automation/Property Management

 A pipe burst in a 50-unit building at 2 AM is a classic failure scenario.
 The on-call manager must look up tenants in a portal and manually call them, one by one.
 It takes 90 minutes to reach everyone, with no reliable way to track who needs help.
 Sending an update requires starting the entire manual process again.

-We begin by establishing a direct, read-only API connection to your PMS, whether it is AppFolio, Yardi, or another platform.
-A Python service using httpx polls the API every 15 minutes, syncing tenant contact information to a dedicated Supabase database.
-This ensures the contact list for alerts is never more than 15 minutes out of date, preventing calls to former residents.
+The architectural design would involve establishing a direct, read-only API connection to your Property Management System (PMS), whether AppFolio, Yardi, or another platform.
+A Python service using httpx would be scheduled to poll this API, syncing tenant contact information to a dedicated Supabase database.
+This method ensures the contact list for alerts is regularly updated, preventing communications to former residents.

-The core of the system is a FastAPI application deployed on AWS Lambda for efficiency and low cost.
-When a manager triggers an alert through a secure web portal, the system uses the Claude API to generate a clear, context-specific voice message.
-For a flood, it might say, "This is an emergency alert from property management.
+The core of the proposed system would be a FastAPI application, deployable on a serverless stack like AWS Lambda for efficiency and cost control.
+When a property manager initiates an alert through a secure web portal, the system would use the Claude API to generate a clear, context-specific voice message.
+For example, in the event of a flood, the message might convey, "This is an emergency alert from property management.
 A water main has broken on floor four of 123 Main Street.
 Please avoid the east stairwell and await further instruction."
-The message is then sent to Twilio's Programmable Voice API for broadcast.
+This message is then sent to Twilio's Programmable Voice API for broadcast to affected tenants.
+Syntora has experience building document processing pipelines using Claude API for financial documents, and a similar pattern applies to generating contextual voice messages for various emergency scenarios.

-The system is built for two-way communication.
-If a tenant presses '1' to confirm they are safe, the response is logged.
-If they press '2' for assistance, their name and unit number are immediately posted to a designated Slack channel for the on-call team.
-The architecture supports up to 500 concurrent calls, enabling contact with over 1,500 tenants in under 4 minutes.
-Unanswered calls are automatically retried twice at five-minute intervals.
+The system would be designed for two-way communication.
+If a tenant presses '1' to confirm they are safe, this response would be logged.
+If they press '2' for assistance, their name and unit number would be posted immediately to a designated Slack channel for the on-call team.
+The underlying architecture would be engineered to manage hundreds of concurrent calls, facilitating rapid contact with large numbers of tenants.
+Unanswered calls would typically be configured to retry twice at five-minute intervals.

-Deployment on a serverless stack keeps hosting costs under $50 per month, plus Twilio's per-minute usage fees.
-We implement structured logging with structlog, which sends any system errors to an alerts channel.
-Managers get a simple dashboard showing real-time call statuses, including delivery receipts and a list of tenants who have requested assistance.
+A serverless deployment aims for predictable and low hosting costs, in addition to Twilio's per-minute usage fees.
+Syntora would implement structured logging with structlog, directing any system errors to an alerts channel for quick detection.
+Managers would access a dashboard showing real-time call statuses, including delivery receipts and a list of tenants who have requested assistance, providing a clear overview of the communication effort.

 Automated voice calls reach every tenant simultaneously, replacing hours of manual dialing by an on-call manager during a crisis.